What is the best roe rifle?

 As the roebuck season is underway, George Wallace considers his favourite short-barelled roe rifles for off-hand woodland shooting

 What is the best roe rifle?
-I have been asked this question scores of times over the last quarter of a century and it can open a real can of worms because we are all different.
-One man’s roe rifle is another man’s Panzerfaust and yet another’s pip-squeak varminter.
+I have been asked this question scores of times over the last quarter of a century.
+It’s a hard one to answer, in fact almost impossible, because we are all different.
+One man’s roe rifle is another man’s Panzerfaust and yet another’s pest control rifle.
+(Read more on summer roebuck stalking here)

-And when people ask about the best rifle they usually mean the best cartridge, so we could end up chasing the wrong hare from the very start!
+And when people ask about the best rifle they usually mean the best cartridge, so we could end up chasing the wrong conclusion from the very start!
+(Read what do different roe barks mean?)

 Most roe are hunted in sometimes quite dense woodland, where ranges are usually less than 75 yards and shots may have to be taken quickly before the quarry goes back into cover.
 For such situations a light, short, well-balanced rifle makes all the difference.